-COALAR Strategic Plan 2011-2014
+COALAR Strategic Plan 2014-2017

 COALAR expects to support industry specific events including contributing to Austrade's activities.
 COALAR will look to sponsor events which showcase "Australia Unlimited" by promoting Australia's branding across industries.
 COALAR aims to promote Australia as a centre for global investment in infrastructure, and as a regional financial centre.
-COALAR expects to support projects which would help Australian companies to compete in the marketplace over time for significant, country specific events, for example, the construction, staging and logistics of major sports events in Latin America, including the 2016 Olympic Games in Rio de Janeiro and the 2014 FIFA World Cup in Brazil.

-As a rule, COALAR would not support activities that directly benefit the commercial interests of a single enterprise, such as market research or narrow promotional activities, or where other sources of funding (including commercial funding) would be more appropriate and readily available.
+As a rule, COALAR will not support activities that directly benefit the commercial interests of a single enterprise, such as market research or narrow promotional activities, or where other sources of funding (including commercial funding) would be more appropriate and readily available.
 All activities supported by COALAR must be clearly seen to support COALAR's objectives, and meet appropriate standards of probity, efficiency and value for money.

-- cultural promotion; and
+- Culture and tourism.

 Goals and strategies

 To strengthen links between Australia and Latin America, particularly in the areas of mutual economic support (encompassing two way trade and investment), education and research, sporting culture and tourism, aligned closely with the policy of economic diplomacy.